 A closer look at the statistical data shows that Trump has swept a large percentage of counties, leaving Hillary Clinton with just a handful.
-Media reports state that Trump has some 2,600 counties in his pocket with Hillary just winning in 500.
-This means that Donald Trump has won at least 83 per cent of the counties.
+Media reports stated that Trump had the favor of some 2,600 counties in his pocket, with Hillary just winning in 500.
+This means that Donald Trump has won at least 83 percent of the counties.

 Hillary Clinton emerged victorious in Oregon but gained victory in just eight counties.
 Though 36 counties went for Trump, Clinton’s victory was mainly due to the urban voters.
-Likewise, she won Nevada by pocketing just 2 of the 16 counties.
-Texas, on the other hand, voted for Trump where he bagged 227 of the 254 counties.
+Likewise, she won Nevada by pocketing only two of the 16 counties.
+Texas, on the other hand, voted for Trump, where he bagged 227 of the 254 counties.

 Only 27 counties went to Clinton.
 However, as per the figures, Trump had won 4,681,590 votes (52.6 percent) in the state as compared to Hillary Clinton’s 3,867,816 or 43.4 percent.